H-1B, O-1, TN, and E-3 Scholars

 Most of NYU’s Employee health insurance plans (excluding the High-Deductible Health Plan) meet all federal requirements except payment for repatriation and medical evacuation.
 Therefore, all J-1 exchange visitors and J-2 dependents enrolling in NYU Employee health insurance must purchase a supplemental policy that will bring their full health coverage up to minimum federal requirements.

-Click here to purchase a supplemental plan from Betins that covers only medical evacuation and repatriation.
-Save a copy of your ISP policy receipt as you will be required to show proof of the supplemental coverage upon registering with OGS before your J-1 can be validated.
+You can purchase a supplemental plan from Betins that covers only medical evacuation and repatriation.
+Save a copy of your policy receipt as you will be required to show proof of the supplemental coverage upon registering with OGS before your J-1 can be validated.

 If you are not eligible to receive benefits from NYU, or choosing not to enroll in an insurance plan through NYU benefits, you have two options:

 2. If you have other health insurance coverage that meets the J-1 requirements, you must have an agent from your health insurance provider certify that the plan meets specific minimum coverage requirements by completing and signing the J-1 insurance certification form.
 Only completed and signed certification waivers will be accepted.

 Upon registration with OGS, all J-1 exchange visitors must verify that they (and any J-2 dependents) will be in compliance with the health insurance requirements for the duration of their program.
 You will need to upload a coverage confirmation letter from ISP or Compass, or a signed health insurance provider certification form during the online registration process.

 Failure to maintain adequate health insurance at any time during your J-1 program will jeopardize your J-1 status and could result in termination of your status.